athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 🚀 I like to see genuine **technological or business model innovation**.
 Solving hard problems is a valuable moat.

-*All these criteria are flexible for the right team in the right market with the right product.
+*All these criteria are flexible for the right team in the right market with the right approach.
 If in doubt, [pitch me](/pitch-me)!*

 <br/>